4n6mole/4n6mole-blog/Prefetch/README.md

 ## Script options (MENU)

 - 0 - Copy Prefetch files from the default location
-- 1 - Only analyze
+- 1 - Only analyze - Uses PECmd tool to parse Prefetch files and saves the output as JSON files
-- 2 - Only extract from json
+- 2 - Only extract from JSON - Reads PECmd tool results and saves same in the log file
-- 3 - Analyze and extract
+- 3 - Analyze and extract - Combines first and second option
-- 4 - View JSON files
+- 4 - View JSON files - Displays the content in terminal
-- 5 - Compare JSON files (References)
+- 5 - Compare JSON files (References) - Tries to compare referenced files between two files (DUMMY WAY)
-- 8 - SpeedTest (0->1->2->delete)
+- 8 - SpeedTest (0->1->2->delete) - Does multiple actions in flow
-- 9 - SpeedTest x 10 loops (starts and exits Chrome)
+- 9 - SpeedTest x 10 loops (starts and exits Chrome, 0->1->2->moves files to new folder,deletes)
 - delete - Delete all files in the folder
 - X - Exit